-Interview Protocol Sample Clauses
+Interview Protocol Clause Samples

 Interview Protocol.
 Link to the tool (3 versions: interview protocol for climate change and artificial intelligence modules, Icelandic interview protocol for climate change module, Finnish interview protocol for quantum computing module).
 Different versions of this tool have been designed to guide students to discuss the topics covered in the module, adapting it to the specific module in which it was used, but always with the same philosophy; the specific questions can be moreover slightly personalized to focus on the issues of which the student seems to have something interesting to say. what is Interview protocol, referring to the different dimensions taken into account in the module: conceptual, epistemological, future-oriented, action competence. where and when the tool has been used Students were interviewed at the end of each module, in focus groups or individually goals Overall goal To let the students freely express their thoughts about the topics covered in the module.
 Specific goals To evaluate students' awareness about the skills they developed during the module.
-Two macro-categories of skills are monitored. a) conceptual-epistemological thinking skills, that is the ability to: - recognize the causal, temporal and logical relationships in the scientific discourse; - distinguish between disciplinary details and comprehensive picture; - recognize science as a laboratory to prepare for the future; b) future thinking skills, that is the ability to: - move from thinking locally to thinking globally (and vice versa); - to move from thinking in the present to thinking in the future (and vice versa); - move from thinking at the individual level to thinking at the societal community level; - think creatively for imagining new possibilities and concrete actions; - balance the need of desire and the necessity of keeping feet on the ground; - think in an inter-disciplinary way. how long its administration takes About 20/30 minutes the structure of the tool and/or example of questions The tool consists of different parts – even if this is not explicit – related to the different dimensions taken into account in the module.
+Two macro-categories of skills are monitored. a) conceptual-epistemological thinking skills, that is the ability to: - recognize the causal, temporal and logical relationships in the scientific discourse; - distinguish between disciplinary details and comprehensive picture; - recognize science as a laboratory to prepare for the future; b) future thinking skills, that is the ability to: - move from thinking locally to thinking globally (and vice versa); - to move from thinking in the present to thinking in the future (and vice versa); - move from thinking at the individual level to thinking at the societal community level; - think creatively for imagining new possibilities and concrete actions; - balance the need of desire and the necessity of keeping feet on the ground; - think in an inter-disciplinary way. administration takes About 20/30 minutes the structure of the tool and/or example of questions The tool consists of different parts – even if this is not explicit – related to the different dimensions taken into account in the module.
 Overall consistence of the module The questions concern the structure of the module and the liking and expectations about the topics.
 The questions are of the type: • Were the topics as you expected? • The module included activities very different to each other.
 Did you see connections between the activities?
-Which connections? • ……… Contents of the module The...
+Which connections? • ……… Contents of the module The questions re...

 Interview Protocol.
 The interview panel will strive to include at least one classified employee.